How to Crochet Straight Edges Every Time

 How many times have you crocheted a square or rectangle to find that your edges are not lining up?

 Does your piece of crocheted fabric seem to be growing or shrinking, or both at once?
-Does you blanket or dishcloth slant to one side?
+Does your blanket or dishcloth slant to one side?

 Rest assured you are not alone!
-Crocheting straight edges is a skill that takes some time and experience to learn, but it is mostly a question of learning count and to “read” your crochet stitches.
+Maintaining even edges was perhaps my biggest challenge as a crochet beginner.
+Crocheting straight edges is a skill that takes some time and experience to learn, but it is mostly a question of learning how to count your stitches and to “read” your crochet stitches.

 How to Keep Crochet Edges Straight

-First, remember to count your stitches at the end of each row.
+Remember to count your stitches at the end of each row.
 Most patterns will specify how many stitches you should have at the end of each row or round.
-If you have more or fewer stitches than the row before, your rows will start to become uneven.
+If you accidentally add or skip stitches, you will have more or fewer stitches than the row before, and your crochet will start to become uneven.

 Counting the Turning Chain as a Stitch

 Does the pattern treat the turning chain as the first stitch of the new row?
 In that case, you will skip the first stitch of the row beneath and place the second stitch of the new row into the next stitch.
-Place the last stitch into the top of the turning chain.
+Place the last stitch into the top of the turning chain of the previous row.
 Be sure to include the turning chains when you are counting stitches.

 When the Turning Chain Does Not Count as a Stitch